-SSL products or family groupings shall project long term lumen maintenance according to the guidelines in specified ANSI/IES TM-21-11 documents and current addenda OR ANSI/IES TM-21-21.
-Long term lumen maintenance projections will be accepted only if fully compliant with TM-21-11 and its Addendum B OR ANSI/IES TM-21-21.
-This includes, but is not limited to, the following:
+SSL products or family groupings shall project long term lumen maintenance according to the guidelines in specified ANSI/IES TM-21-11 documents and current addenda.
+Long term lumen maintenance projections will be accepted only if fully compliant with TM-21-11 and its Addendum B. This includes, but is not limited to, the following:

-- Luminous flux data collection and selection (section 4.3 and 4.4) - Data used for the curve-fit (section 5.2.3) - Temperature data interpolation (section 6.0) - Limit for Extrapolation (section 6.5) Or Limit for Projecting Flex Maintenance (section 5.2.7)
+- Luminous flux data collection and selection (section 4.3) - Data used for the curve-fit (section 5.2.3) - Temperature data interpolation (section 6.0) - Limit for Extrapolation (section 6.5)

 The DLC is making an exception to allow uneven interval reporting for TM-21 projections drawing from an LM-80 report initiated prior to March 31, 2015, one year after the introduction of even intervals in Addendum A to TM-21.
-Otherwise, TM-21 projections not fully compliant with Addendum B revisions or ANSI/IES TM-21-21 will not be accepted.
-A complete and accurate copy of the December 31, 2023 version of the ENERGY STAR TM-21 calculator OR a complete and accurate copy of the ANSI/IES TM-21 Calculator report in both PDF and JSON format is required for submission, and will suffice in meeting the above requirements, unless uneven interval reporting is used for TM-21 projections.
+Otherwise, TM-21 projections not fully compliant with Addendum B revisions will not be accepted.
+A complete and accurate copy of the June 18, 2018 version of the ENERGY STAR TM-21 calculator is required for submission, and will suffice in meeting the above requirements, unless uneven interval reporting is used for TM-21 projections.
 In cases where uneven intervals are used, the February 08, 2016 version of the ENERGY STAR TM-21 calculator shall be used.
 In no case will the DLC allow uneven intervals of <250 hours.

-Additionally, under V5.1, the DLC will require LM-80 sets to be sufficient for projecting to the require lumen-maintenance hours via TM-21 rules alone in order to demonstrate compliance with the L70 lumen maintenance requirement.
+Additionally, under V5.1, the DLC will require LM-80 sets to be sufficient for projecting to 50,000 hours via TM-21 rules alone in order to demonstrate compliance with the L70 lumen maintenance requirement.
 Products with LM-80 sets insufficient to do so will be ineligible for qualification.
 To clarify, projections shall not extend beyond 6 times the test duration for 20 or more samples (5.5 times for 10 to 19 samples).

 • For example, LM-80 sets used to project to 50,000 hours are required to demonstrate a test duration of ≥ 8,333.33 hours for 20 or more samples.
+6,000 hours of test data will no longer be accepted.